d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/cook_book.md

  public:
   virtual ~MatcherInterface();

-  // Returns true if the matcher matches x; also explains the match
+  // Returns true if the matcher matches x_; also explains the match
   // result to 'listener'.
-  virtual bool MatchAndExplain(T x, MatchResultListener* listener) const = 0;
+  virtual bool MatchAndExplain(T x_, MatchResultListener* listener) const = 0;

   // Describes this matcher to an ostream. virtual void DescribeTo(::std::ostream* os) const = 0;